The School of Psychology, Counseling, and Family Therapy offers a number of opportunities for both its undergraduate and graduate students:

 Psi Chi, International Honor Society in Psychology

 Psi Chi inductions are generally scheduled for the fall and spring semesters of each school year.
-Applications for those meeting the requirements for membership will be sent out during each semester.
+Applications for students meeting the requirements for membership in Wheaton College's chapter will be sent out each semester.

 Eligibility Requirements for Wheaton College Chapter